aditcoding/tftp/README.md

 - Ability to pick a specific port - currently randomly chosen
 - Serves only text files for now - all formats in the future
 - Better logging and exception handling

-<h3>Go implementation usage:</h3>

-Note: This is my first ever Go program.
-I tried to follow conventions as far as possible.
-Please excuse if its not the most efficient Go code <br>

-Get TFTPServer.go from github and just install it with any package name you like for e.g: tftp<br>
-Once installed, run tftp or tftp -port <portNum> <br>
-You can use the same tester.py for testing this implementation too